Introduction to Hive Installation

 Difference Between Hive and SQL

-Hive would not be the best approach for those applications where very fast response required and it’s very important to understand that Hive is better suited for batch processing over very large sets of immutable data and we should note this that Hive is a regular RDBMS and in last but not least apache hive is schema on reading means (while inserting data into hive table it will not bother about data type mismatch but while reading data it will show null value if data type is not matched with specific column’s data type).
+The hive would not be the best approach for those applications where very fast response required, and it’s essential to understand that the Hive is better suited for batch processing over huge sets of immutable data.
+We should note this that Hive is a regular RDBMS and in last but not least apache hive is schema on reading means (while inserting data into hive table it will not bother about data type mismatch but while reading data it will show null value if the data type is not matched with specific column’s data type).

 There are some prerequisites to install hive on any machine: